Great Park Trails

 In accordance with new state guidelines, the Great Park Gallery, Hangar 244, and Artist Studios have reopened, with limited attendance and social distancing guidelines in place.
-Outdoor park, playground, athletic, and recreational spaces have reopened, including the Farm + Food Lab, with modified access.
-The Sports Complex is now open for professional sporting activities, without fans in attendance.
+Outdoor park, playground, athletic, and recreational spaces are open, including the Farm + Food Lab, with modified access.
+The Sports Complex is open for professional sporting activities, without fans in attendance.
 Learn more at the City Facility Updates webpage.

 The Great Park Trails feature 1.5 miles of walking and biking space throughout the Upper Bee and Bosque area.
 These trails include decomposed granite pedestrian trails that are 4 feet to 6 feet wide, as well as an 11-foot-wide concrete multiuse trail and bike path.
 The trails run along Bosque street, from Magnet (north of Great Park Boulevard) to Irvine Boulevard, featuring a kids playground near the Magnet and Bosque intersection.

 The Upper Bee and Bosque landscape serves to link residents and visitors to the dynamic and meaningful seasons of a Southern California native landscape.
 This local, restored landscape follows the natural cycle of Southern California native habitat.
 In winter and spring, its abundant growth includes a healthy burst of bird activity, insect life, and flowers in bloom.
 Following spring, our dry local summer slows plant growth, plants go to seed, and a brown and tan mosaic takes over the landscape and conserves natural resources while awaiting fall.

 The Upper Bee and Bosque area that is now open includes: